QuestCraftPlusPlus/QuestCraft/README.md

 And boom!
 You have successfully installed QuestCraft on your VR headset!
 To play, simply press the **Play** button and wait for it to load, it might take a while depending on headset age and model.

 ## Supported Renderers (Take note when installing mods!)
-### **We have a [list](mods.md) that contains supported mods between each renderer!
-You can also add to this list with this [form](https://forms.gle/TRU7NN4YdgR4oDeW9)!**
+### **We have a [list](mods.md) that contains supported mods that are not in the ModManager!
+This helps us identify wYou can also add to this list with this [form](https://forms.gle/TRU7NN4YdgR4oDeW9)!**
+These are renderers that you can toggle on anytime.
+Each of them comes with their own benefits.
 - ### GL4ES
 GL4ES ([OpenGL ES](https://www.khronos.org/opengles/#)) has moderate speed, with moderate mod compatibility.
-Mods like Distant Horizons may not work, amd performance mods may be needed.
+Mods like Distant Horizons may not work, and performance mods may be needed.
 - ### Zinc
 [Zinc](https://docs.mesa3d.org/drivers/zink.html), while being primarily slow, has great mod compatibility.
-Mods like Distant Horizons may not work, and performance mods may be needed.
+Mods like Distant Horizons will work, but performance mods may be needed.
 - ### Vulkan
 [Vulkan](https://www.vulkan.org/), while very fast, comes with the cost of low mod compatibility.
-Mods like Distant Horizons will work, and prformance mods are not needed.
+Mods like Distant Horizons will work, and performance mods are not needed.

 ## Some Recommended Settings and Tips
 1. In the options menu, go to VR Settings/Stereo Rendering and set the resolution (NOT CAMERA RES) to 80%.
 This will decrease the general quality, but will give an extra performance boost.